ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 We can observe an **Init duration** of around 2.7s, i.e. the time that is spent initializing the execution environment for our Lambda function.

 Then, we manually published a new version of our Lambda function using the AWS Console.
-This can done by navigating to the _Versions_ tab of our Lamdba function and pressing the _Publish new version_ button.
+This can be done by navigating to the _Versions_ tab of our Lamdba function and pressing the _Publish new version_ button.

 <img src="{{ '/img/2022-12-23-aws-lambda-snapstart-spring-cloud-function/lambda-versions.png' | prepend: site.baseurl }}" alt="Lambda function verions" class="image fit">_Versions tab listing all published versions of a Lambda function._
 {: refdef}